The Brutal Murder of Sofia Rodriguez at Livingston Marketplace, Canningvale

 Dante Arthurs, then aged just 23 years old, plead guilty to the murder and deprivation of liberty of Sofia Rodriguez-Urrutia Shu.
 For this, he was sentenced to life in prison with a non-parole period of 13 years, as well as two years for unlawful detention.

-Nothing good ever comes out of the death of a child, but there are some silver linings.
+Nothing good ever comes out of the death of a child — the murder of Sofia Rodriguez —, but there are some silver linings.

 Rumours Arthurs was James Bulger Murderer

-James Bulger was a three year old killed by two 10 year old boys.
+James Bulger was a three-year-old killed by two 10-year-old boys.
 Both boys had been given new identities.
-As Arthurs’ crime wasn’t dissimilar to the murder of James Bulger, and the age of Arthurs, rumours surrounded the case that Arthurs was actually Robert Thompson.
+As Arthurs’ crime wasn’t dissimilar to the murder of James Bulger, and the age of Arthurs, rumours surrounding the case that Arthurs was actually Robert Thompson.
 The British High Commission located in Canberra had to issue a media release stating:

 ‘There is no connection between the man arrested in Western Australia and the individuals involved in the James Bulger case.’

-Police at the scene where the tiny body of Sofia was found.
+Police at the scene where the murder of Sofia Rodriguez happened.

-It has now been 13 years since the death of little Sofia, and her father Gabriel Rodriguez has come forward to share with the public how his family dealt with such an impossible loss.
+Since the murder of Sofia Rodriguez, her father Gabriel Rodriguez has come forward to share with the public how his family dealt with such an impossible loss.

 “She was an absolutely gorgeous, normal girl,” Mr Rodriguez said in speaking to The Sunday Times this week, his first in-depth interview in the past 10 years.
 I try to keep our life as normal as possible, especially for the other three kids and I think we as a family have been very successful in that sense.”